claestom/github-traffic-analytics/README.md

 # GitHub Metrics Tracker

 Track GitHub repository traffic (views and clones) over time.
-Collects daily metrics and stores them in CSV format.
+GitHub only exposes the last 14 days of insights; this tool grabs the T-13 day snapshot each night, appends it to a central CSV in your storage account, and preserves the history so you can analyze older traffic for free.

 ## What It Does